 Step 2: Connect your Amazon Lex bot

 Post signup, navigate to the bot integration section and select the Amazon Lex platform.
-Kommunicate requires below detail in order to query your bot on your behalf.
+Kommunicate requires the below detail in order to query your bot on your behalf.

 You just need to fill a few details to connect your Lex bot.
 You can get these details in your AWS Management Console -> Security credentials section.